Yotlan/Play_Cards/README.md

 4. *Rule Combo* : Cards turned over using Same or Plus turn over adjacent cards in Combo.

-NB: In our version, their is only rule Flip and combo (with flip) is applied.

 To win, a majority of the total ten cards played (including the one card not played) must be of the player's card color.